MEGA65/open-roms/CONFIG.md

 ### `CONFIG_KEYBOARD_C128`

 Allows to use additional keys found on the C128 keyboard.
-NOTE: might be buggy, on VICE emulator I can't get all the keys working.

 Needs about 130 bytes more space in KERNAL segment.
 If unsure - disable.